ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Now you have the beginnings of a PaaS.
 Next step, visit [deis.io](http://deis.io)

+Thanks to deis 0.13 and later, deis-store also presents a deis-database postgres unit that now wal-e archives to a deis-store s3 backend based on ceph + radosgw.
+This effectively provides an HA Postgres DBaaS layer.

 # Heapster / Grafana / cadvisor / influxdb

 This deploys a kubernetes aware cadvisor, thanks to [heapster](https://github.com/GoogleCloudPlatform/heapster), integrated with grafana and a clustered tutum influxdb backend with 3 data replicas.